dalong0514/readnotes/20190201读书笔记/2019030Refactoring2EdR00.md

 #### Simple Mechanics

-1 If you’re removing a parameter, ensure it isn’t referenced in the body of the function.
+1 If you're removing a parameter, ensure it isn't referenced in the body of the function.

 2 Change the method declaration to the desired declaration.